 For more information, view: Yarra Valley Water - connection costs

 We encourage residents to connect to the new sewer service.
-Under current legislation Council is required to refer properties, which do not effectively contain wastewater on-site, to Yarra Valley Water to initiate sewer connection.
+Under current legislation, we are required to refer properties, which do not effectively contain wastewater on-site, to Yarra Valley Water to initiate sewer connection.

 Under existing arrangements, it is unlikely that properties would be obliged to connect to sewer providing they can demonstrate the effective management of their septic system and the sustainable re-use and containment of all wastewater on site would be obliged to connect.
 They will, however, need to pay service charges to Yarra Valley Water once a connection point is provided.

 We are not intending to change existing land use zoning classifications as part of the sewer backlog process.
 Any future subdivision requests must be considered through the normal planning application process.
 Sewer connections will be based on current allotment occupancy rates.